• Skip to main content

 Onions can be frozen or fresh and can be left out altogether if you don’t have them.
 Same with the bell pepper.

 You can substitute water for the chicken stock or milk diluted with water or tomato juice.
-If you would like to make your chicken stock, here is a link to an easy recipe.
+If you would like to make homemade chicken stock, here is a link to my easy recipe.

 If using fresh tomatoes, you will need about two cups of diced tomatoes.
 You will also need to add one-quarter of a cup of chicken stock or other liquid.

 If your gravy looks too thick, feel free to add additional chicken stock until it gets to a consistency you like.
-You could even add a little white wine instead.
+You could even add a little white wine or milk instead.

 If you have them, leftovers will keep covered in the fridge for up to four days.